yvelikova/axway-open-docs/content/en/docs/apimgr_admin/api_mgmt_config_ps.md

 {{< alert title="Note" color="primary" >}}Inbound security policies must set the `authentication.subject.id` message attribute to match the client ID set in the external credentials of the application, and return true for successful authentication.{{< /alert >}}

 For details on applying inbound security policies to front-end APIs, see [Virtualize REST APIs in API Manager](/docs/apimgr_admin/api_mgmt_virtualize_web/).
-For details on how to create polices in Policy Studio, see the [API Gateway Policy Developer Guide](/bundle/APIGateway_77_PolicyDevGuide_allOS_en_HTML5/).

 ### Global Request Policies